Family therapy: Stop yelling, hiding, and blaming. Family counseling can help.

 When many envision family therapy, they picture a tense family gathered on couches in a family therapist’s NYC office, clutching couch cushions and resentment.
 NYC families have their share of challenges and resentments, and bring those with them to family counseling.
 At its best, though, a choice to seek family therapy, whether in-person family therapy in our Tribeca or Park Slope, Brooklyn offices or remote family therapy via phone or video chat, is the beginning of the end of those resentments.

 Often families are made up of two people who are a couple, either married or otherwise partnered.
 While many of the same principles apply, we say more here about couples therapy.

-In family counseling, the hardest part is gettin’ em in the door.
+In family counseling, the hardest part is gettin’ em in the door (or on the phone or video chat).
 Your family therapist can take it from there.

 In most families who seek a family therapist, there’s a leader–someone who’s taken the initiative to find a family therapist and seek help on behalf of the family.
 Often this is a parent, but in adult families (more on that below), it may be an adult child/ sibling who organizes the call for family counseling.
 Getting every family member to buy-in to family therapy can be a challenge and sometimes it requires multiple steps.
 Read here for some guidance on getting adult siblings, parents, and spouses in the door.